ramzihizi/acme-dispatch/README.md

 ## Examples

-For you convinience, I've included to files in `/data`
+For you convinience, I've included two files in the `/data` directory.

 ```bash
 bun . data/shipments.txt data/drivers.txt